- Online Training

 Once you have a good grasp on your immediate role in the department you’ll want to build and expand your network.
 Use every social gathering as an opportunity to network with other members within the athletic department.
 This can include front desk staff, academic coordinators, custodians, sports medicine staff, the marketing department, the equipment room, and of course, the coaching staff of teams that you don’t train.
 This doesn’t have to mean having full in-depth conversations with every person you meet, but waving, saying hello, or just briefly introducing yourself can go a long way.

 At some point you will need help from people outside of the strength staff and being familiar with other areas will help you navigate your new role to your best potential and get help when you need it.
 If you are a part of a campus, get to know key resources there too.
 Having a familiarity with key individuals or departments on the main campus like nutrition, exercise science, or recreation services can also come in handy.
 Finally, you’ll want to network outside of campus within your field by attending workshops, conventions, and seminars to not only stay current and up-to-date with certifications, but to build and maintain relationships with other strength coaches both locally and across the country.
+Here are some tips for strength coaches attending conferences and clinics.

 Job Turnover in Strength & Conditioning